 After 4 months of lockdown in our little London flat, we decided it was time to escape.
-It took us a long time to find an airbnb – it seems everyone else had the same idea – but we eventually found one that seems really nice, although a bit of a gamble as it had no reviews.
+It took us a long time to find somewhere to stay – it seems everyone else had the same idea – but we eventually found one that seemed really nice, although a bit of a gamble as it was brand new with no reviews.
 So one Friday we set off in Matt’s little Citroen to Plum Cottage in the South Downs, ready for a romantic weekend in the British countryside.

 Day 1 in the South Downs

 It wasn’t the nicest drive out of London, but once we got into the South Downs, we really started to relax and get excited.
 The roads became overshadowed by forests, breaking occasionally to reveal rolling green hills.
 We drove through the small town of Haslemere with its short, stocky Tudor houses, and eventually the roads wound their way to the tiny village of Henley.

 I was immediately in love.
 The cute little cottage was clearly brand new, the plants just starting to creep up the masonry.
 We took a moment to admire the surroundings – a beautiful view over fields to one side, the road winding into pine forest on the other – before following our host’s instructions to get inside.

 Everything was perfect.
 The dinky entry way was neatly stocked with umbrellas and welly boots (not to mention face masks and disinfectant).
 Plus, and I never got over this for our entire stay, it smelled incredible.
 Like walking into a Jo Malone shop.
 It was all just spotless, with everything arranged just so, the compact space used so well that it felt roomy and cosy at the same time.